ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R4.8** RPP MUST allow a client to reference a shared object (e.g., a host or contact) sponsored by a different client, while ensuring the sponsoring client retains full administrative control over the shared object.

-**R4.9** The RPP MUST support the definition of first-class, read-only resources whose state is managed by the server.
+**R4.9** RPP MUST support the definition of first-class, read-only resources whose state is managed by the server.
 These resources MAY expose logically associated information as sub-resources.

-**R4.10** The RPP data model MUST support composition by defining a pattern where a resource can contain child resources of same or different type, with flexible cardinality (one-to-one, one-to-many, many-to-many),that are integral to it.
+**R4.10** RPP data model MUST support composition by defining a pattern where a resource can contain child resources of same or different type, with flexible cardinality (one-to-one, one-to-many, many-to-many),that are integral to it.
 Such resources MAY be embedded directly in the parent resource representation or exposed as sub-resources within the parent's URL structure.

 # Data Representation